apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Kim Jong Un has sent North Korean troops to Russia.
-What’s in it for him?**
+**Orlando mayor issues curfew, early end to alcohol sales for businesses near downtown mass shooting**

-You can read more about it [here](https://www.washingtonpost.com/world/2024/11/01/north-korea-troops-russia-ukraine-kim-putin/).
+You can read more about it [here](https://www.wesh.com/article/orlando-mayor-curfew-end-alcohol-sales-businesses-downtown-mass-shooting/62787270).

 ## Requirements
 - Python 3.8